 Ice cream or sorbet - try it on vanilla or get creative with flavor combinations.
 Pineapple Compote would be incredible on coconut sorbet, while Winter Spiced Berry Compote would be tasty on a ginger ice cream.
 I adore how the warm fruit compote melts the ice cream slightly.

-Oatmeal - I love serving a bowl of hot oatmeal with a spoonful of fresh compote.
+Oatmeal - I love serving a bowl of hot oatmeal with a spoonful of fresh compote (grape compote is a particular favorite!).
 It really jazzes it up and makes the morning meal special.
+It's great on baked oats too.

 Straight up! - You can also enjoy compote simply on its own, or with a little whipped cream.